jakob-bagterp/browserist/docs/user-guide/xpath/intro.md

-# XPath Cheatsheet
+# Introduction to XPath
+Browserist is built as an extension to the Selenium framework and offers similar functionality.
+However, be aware of the differences.

 ## Why Use XPath?
-While Selenium offers many methods to target web elements – for instance `By.ID`, `By.CLASS_NAME`, etc. – Browserist solely uses XPath to locate web elements in the DOM of a web page.
+While Selenium offers several methods to target web elements – for instance `By.ID`, `By.CLASS_NAME`, etc. – Browserist solely uses XPath to locate web elements in the DOM of a web page.
 Why so?

 XPath is a powerful tool that similar to a Swiss Army knife gets the job done with compact, often less code.
 And so you only need to master as single language instead of multiple `By` class options and importing extra modules from Selenium.